keboola/connection-docs/index.md

 or to watch one of our short introductory videos ([video 1](https://www.youtube.com/watch?v=QW09kyEjrJA&amp=&t=4s), [video 2](https://www.youtube.com/watch?v=g-VBfkV4xfc&t=62s) -- includes practical demonstration of working with KBC components.

-If you are already familiar with how KBC works, go directly to [connection.keboola.com](https://connection.keboola.com) and log in.
+If you are already familiar with how Keboola Connection works, go directly to [connection.keboola.com](https://connection.keboola.com) and log in.
+If your project is not in the default US region, use the region selector to choose appropriate region.

 We are available to provide [support](/management/support/) whenever needed.
+In case you don't have an access to a Keboola Connection project you can write an email to [support@keboola.com](mailto:support@keboola.com).
+Please note that we prefer when you use the [support form](/management/support/) inside a project as that provides us with valuable context.

 ## More to Read